5 people, including 3 infants, stabbed at NYC day care

-Five people were stabbed, including three infants, at a day care in New York City early Friday morning, according to police.
+Five people — including three newborn babies — were stabbed at an overnight day care center inside a New York City home early Friday, according to police.

 A 52-year-old woman who was employed at the day care in Flushing, Queens stabbed three children around 3:45 a.m., a spokesperson for the New York City police said.
 A 3-day-old girl and a 1-month-old girl were stabbed in the abdomen, and a 20-day-old girl suffered cuts to her ear, chin and lip, according to the Associated Press.